syncfusion-content/javascript-docs/js/api/ejDiagram.md

-Decrease the Z-index value of selected object by 1
+Visually move the selected object behind its closest intersected object